 Popular posts from this blog

 Perseverance is not merely a word used to define an action…it is a state of mind, a state of being.
-Roughly ten days ago Jayde attended a concert with Brady and her boyfriend Brett.
-We purchased the tickets in November, they were $13; we were not too worried if she was unable to attend.
+Roughly ten days ago Jayde attended a concert with her brother, Brady, and her boyfriend Brett.
+We purchased the tickets in November; they were $13.
+We were not too concerned if she was unable to attend.
 Yet to Jayde, this concert was everything.
-She had been messaging with the band’s photographer, he had placed her on the guest list and was giving her a press pass to take photos.
+She had been messaging with the band’s photographer.
+He had placed her on the guest list and was giving her a press pass to take photos.
 Her excitement was palpable.
 So was her stress, the week leading up to the concert.
 She was worried her POTS would make it impossible for her to attend the show…her fears were not unfounded.
 We dropped the trio at the venue’s door, then proceeded to dinner and a movie close by.
 A nice respite, even if it was short.
 Brady was a protective big brother, texting me throughout the evening, keeping me abreast of Jayde’s wellbeing.
-My biggest fear was having to retrieve the kids early and the disappointment Jayde woul
+My biggest fear was having to retrieve the kids early and the disappoint

 There they are, the words I am not supposed to utter.
-Nonetheless, the unspeakable phrase comes rushing out of my mouth.
+Nonetheless, the unspeakable phrase comes rushing out of my mouth, much like a dam that has broken.
+The peacefulness of acceptance is waning today.
 Fortunately, my daughter and I are at opposite ends of the house, she is safely out of earshot when I screech, “I GIVE UP!”
 I am unable to re-cork my explosion of words.
 Instantly regretting my emotionally charged outburst, as it becomes a cloud of guilt cascading over me like a waterfall.
 Though it can be daunting, caring for a chronically ill child requires you to keep your wits and maintain composure whenever possible.
 You learn to master the art of squashing, the varying emotions, deep below the surface.
 Even when it feels almost impossible, somehow you learn to figure it out and it becomes your new norm.
 I walk out onto our deck, allowing the necessary tears to fall, collecting myself before I re-enter our home.
-A few days prior to my outburst I sat in our living room, with my phone on speaker, discussing the latest test results with my daughter's car
+A few days before my outburst I sat in our living room, with my ph

 This morning, while tears streamed down my cheeks, I sat in my living room in awe.
 Though it was a bittersweet moment, it was a moment filled with sweet justice.
-Today a lion roared, excuse me lioness, and she roared loudly.
-I was watching the sentencing of, Larry Nassar; no Dr. in front of his name any longer, as he has been rightfully stripped of his title.
-While Judge Rosemarie Aquilina did not set out to be a hero, today she, along with every victim of Larry Nassar are my heroes.
-These women knew they were facing a demon bigger than just one little man, still, they bravely came forth and brought his darkness into the light.
+Today a lion roared, excuse me, lioness, and she roared loudly.
+I watched the sentencing of Larry Nassar; no Dr. in front of his name any longer, as he has been rightfully stripped of his title.
+While Judge Rosemarie Aquilina did not set out to be a hero, today, she, along with every victim of Larry Nassar, are my heroes.
+These women knew they were facing a demon bigger than just one little man.
+Still, they bravely came forth and brought his darkness into the light.
 This depraved, vile man was sentenced to 60 years in federal prison for child pornography, with an additional 175 years from Judge Aquilina.
 It is a far cry from a six-month sentence, with parole in three months.
-Her sentence was bold; it is an assurance any light of day he ever sees, will only be from behind bars.
-As I read over the posts from v
+Her sentence was bold; it is an assurance any light of day he ever sees will only be from behind bars.
+As I read over the posts from vario